endangeredoxen/pywebify/pywebify/doc/source/overview.rst

 Customization
 ---------------
 PyWebify is template based so the options of how to present the data and how to style the report are unbounded.
-See ***
+Many options (color, spacing, etc.) can be specfied by adjusting CSS parameters in the `config file <config.html>`_.

 Features
 ------------
+Coming soon...